AaronStGeorge/cat-lox/README.md

 ```

 ### Repl In Debug Mode
 For debugging the language implementation.
-Example :
+Example:
 ```
 > print(1+1);
 Tokens ----